Smartphone Market Share: Past, Present and Future

 Additionally, throughout the years, Samsung Galaxy phones stood out among other smartphones due to some great innovations.
 For example, they introduced AMOLED displays to even the most affordable models and featured the first dual pixel camera sensor.

-In September, the Samsung smartphone market share in the USA was way lower than Apple's (30.11% to 55.45%).
+In September, the Samsung smartphone market share in the US was way lower than Apple's (30.11% to 55.45%).
 Still, the mobile communications sector, where smartphones fall, was Samsung’s most successful branch in the past ten years.

 Apple